BaobhanSith/CDAEngine/README.md

 - Added buffer layout descriptors for vertex buffers
 - Added support for vertex arrays
 - Created orthographic camera and moved code from "Application.cpp" to "SandboxApp.cpp"
+- Added in delta time factoring for movement system and added in ability to transform objects

 # CREDITS AND LIBRARIES USED: